-REC 199A-C Co-op Work in REC/1-3 cr. hrs./5-15 periods/5-15 lab
+REC 199 Co-op Work In REC/1-3 cr. hrs./5-15 periods/5-15 lab) A supervised cooperative work program for students in an occupation

-A supervised work program for students in an occupation related to their program of study.
+A supervised cooperative work program for students in an occupation related to their program of study.